ShreyaTangri/Task_1-TheSparksFoundation/README.md

 Supervised ML:
 When we have input data(X) as well as the output data(Y) and we map them using an algorithm.

+YouTube Link for this Video: https://www.youtube.com/watch?v=z9Fofm0Ekvw Would love to get the feedback!
+Thank You.